Thomas C. Allen Award for Excellence in Academic Advising

 The award recipient for 2019 is Dr. Thomas G. Bowman, pictured.

 Shirley E. Rosser Award for Excellence in Teaching

 Established in 1988-89, this award is the top teaching honor given by LC is presented each year to a member of the teaching faculty of the College in recognition of personal and inspirational teaching, consistency of course preparation, current study in one’s field, and encouragement given to students to be active and lifelong learners.
 The award is named for Dr. Shirley E. Rosser, a professor in the Department of Physics at University of Lynchburg for forty-five years.
 A 1940 graduate of the College, he was loved and respected by many generations of students and faculty.
 To be considered for the Rosser Award, a faculty member must be nominated by a student currently enrolled at University of Lynchburg.
 The selection committee comprises previous Rosser Award recipients and considers student comments and any support documentation submitted by the nominee.

-The award recipient for 2018 is Dr. Alicia Carter, pictured.
+The award recipient for 2019 is Dr. Virginia A. Cylke, pictured.

 Edward A. Polloway Award for Excellence in Graduate Teaching

 Established in 2015-16, this award, named in honor of Edward A. Polloway, former Dean of Graduate Studies, is given each year to a member of the graduate teaching faculty of the College who is recognized as an exemplary representative of the quality of the teaching faculty at University of Lynchburg and the pride taken in that tradition.

 The award recipient for 2019 is Dr. Elyse Watkins, pictured.